-Answer any five question
+Answer any five question 1

-- (i) What are the provisions under the companies Act relating to maintenance of Cost Records and Cost Audit? - (ii) What are the objectives of Cost Audit? - (iii) Explain the Objectives and Functions of the Cost Accounting Standards Board. - (iv) Explain the objectives and scope of the independent cost Auditors as explained in CAAS-103 on Cost Audit and Assurance Standard on Overall Objectives of the Independent Cost Auditor and the Conduct of an Audit in Accordance with Standards on Auditing.
+- (i) What are the provisions under the companies Act relating to maintenance of Cost Records and Cost Audit? - (ii) What are the objectives of Cost Audit? - (iii) Explain the Objectives and Functions of the Cost Accounting Standards Board. - (iv) Explain the objectives and scope of the independent cost Auditors as explained in Cost Auditing Standard 103 on Overall Objectives of the Independent Cost Auditor and the Conduct the Audit in Accordance with this Standards.